 The tabulated dataset of authors (Table 4) consisted of 42117 authors — and of this total, 69.17% (29110) are single paper authors, 14.37% (6049) are multiple paper authors, or those who have published two papers, and a mere 5.85% (2461) are relatively prolific authors, or those who have produced three or more papers, which signifies that a very small proportion of all authors account for the majority of scientific production.
 The calculated Kolmogorov–Smirnov (K–S) critical value in this dataset was 0.00794.
-From the assumption that the K–S statistic (the maximum difference between the empowered or actual and theoretical distribution) was observed to be ≤ 0.00794 offers evidence in favor of the assumption that the author productivity distribution is consistent with Lotka's Law.
+The assumption that the K–S statistic (the maximum difference between the empowered or actual and theoretical distribution) was observed to be ≤ 0.00794 offers evidence in favor of the assumption that the author's productivity distribution is consistent with Lotka's Law.
 Therefore, the minimal output by authors is concentrated in a small cadre of authors, and fits Lotka's characterization of the inverse-square relationship.

 3.6Price’s Square Root Law

 Price's Square Root Law (Price, 1963) proposes that half of the scientific papers are contributed by the square root of the total number of scientific authors.
-Table 5 shows that the total number of authors is 42117 and the total number of scientific papers was 8451 thus according to Price's Square Root Law √42117 authors are supposed to contribute 8451/2 = 4225.5 papers.
+Table 5 shows that the total number of authors is 42117 and the total number of scientific papers was 8451; thus, according to Price's Square Root Law, √42117 authors are supposed to contribute 8451/2 = 4225.5 papers.

 Therefore PSQ =√N = 42117